 Higher nitro requires a richer fuel mixture.
-When running 33% fuel, richen your highspeed needle 3/4 turn if previously running 20% nitro and then re-tune the engine for maximum performance.
+When running 33% fuel, richen your high speed needle 3/4 turn if previously running 20% nitro and then re-tune the engine for maximum performance.

-Using Other Chargers

-Another convenient option

-for charging the included

-battery is an AC peakdetecting charger that plugs

-directly into an AC wall

-outlet, such as the EZ-Peak

-Plus Charger with iD, Part

-#2970.
-It contains special

-peak-detection circuitry

-that automatically shuts the

-charger off when the battery

-is fully charged.
+Using Other Chargers Another convenient option for charging the included battery is an AC peakdetecting charger that plugs directly into an AC wall outlet, such as the Traxxas EZ-Peak Plus Charger (part #2933).
+It contains special peak-detection circuitry that automatically shuts the charger off when the battery is fully charged.